frabjous/jhap-templates/documentation/typesetting_guide.md

 If a document includes a unicode character not on the list, the LaTeX to PDF compilation will fail, and show an error about the undefined character.
 Sometimes the author is using the wrong symbol, and it should simply be replaced ([see above](#using-the-correct-unicode-characters)).
 Other times, the symbol should be defined, either permanently (in the JHAP template) or locally (in the file being edited).
+There are also LaTeX packages that define certain ranges of characters and might be loaded.

 If the suggestions below are too technical, Kevin is happy to deal with these things as they come up.